chaynHQ/soulmedicine/README.md

 The cached content, by default, expires after an hour, after which new published content will be fetched from Storyblok.
 This expiry can be controlled by the `CONTENT_CACHE_TTL_MINS` env var, if required.

 To flush the cache manually, open up the endpoint `<site_base_url>/admin/flush_cache` in a browser.
 Now the very latest published content will be fetched from Storyblok.

+# Support Us
+Soul Medicine is created by Chayn a global volunteer network with over 400 volunteers from 15 countries.
+If you like what you see and you want to join our team of volunteers get in touch.
+Or you can [donate](https://www.paypal.me/chaynhq); all proceeds go to improving Soul Medicine and building more tools and resources at ChaynHQ.